forestgrape/coronavirus/index.md

 ### cell tropism

 #### matching receptor
-To enter a cell a virus needs the spike protein, its grappling hook, to bind to a receptor on the cell membrane to get attached.
-Next the virus needs to pass the cell membrane, this step is usually achieved by cleavage of the spike protein which then becomes a 'key' for fusion with the cell membrane.
-In the case of coronaviruses, the keys are often the spike-proteins.
+To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
+Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.

 #### right environment inside the cell
 [in work]